phase2/openatrium-drops-7/profiles/openatrium/modules/contrib/fieldable_panels_panes/README.txt

-Fieldable Panel Panes support multiple bundles, but at this time there is no UI to create bundles.
+Fieldable Panel Panes supports multiple bundles, which may be managed at admin/structure/fieldable-panels-panes.

-Bundles can be created in a module via hook_entity_info_alter().
+Bundles can also be created in a module via hook_entity_info_alter().
 The code will look something like this:

 function MYMODULE_entity_info_alter(&$entity_info) {